mororo250/MyG_E/README.txt

-The purpose of this project is learning opengl and improve programming skills,
+The purpose of this project is learn opengl and improve programming skills.